 Dust collection pipe systems are composed of PVC and metal pipes, which require different installation methods.

-PVC pipes are less expensive and lightweight, making it easier to connect each piece using glue or tape.
+I’ve found that PVC is often less expensive and lighter, making it easier to work with.
+A little glue or tape, and you’re good to go.
 On the other hand, metal pipes offer durability and rigidity, and you can choose what kind of metal types, such as aluminum, copper, or steel.

 When building a dust collection system, you should consider its weight, affordability, availability, durability, and, most importantly, efficiency.
 Depending on how you want to set up your dust collection system, both PVC and metal pipes have gains and losses.